Theories of Organic Evolution (Complete Notes)

 Lamarckism is the first theory of organic evolution, proposed by “Jean-Baptiste de Lamarck”(1744-1829), a French biologist.
 This is one of the theories of organic evolution Lamarckism.

-He announced in 1801 a theory of organic evolution which has been known as “Theory of Inheritance of Acquired Characters“.
+He announced a theory of organic evolution in 1801.
+It has been known as the “Theory of Inheritance of Acquired Characters.”.

 His evolutionary ideas are:

-• Internal forces of life tend to increase the size of the organism because of an “inner want” new structures appear.
+• Internal forces of life increase the size of the organism because of an “inner want.”
+New structures appear.

 • The direct environmental effect over living organisms